maxkulish/poetiq-arc-agi-solver/docs/03-self-auditing-mechanism.md

 ## Best Solution Tracking

-The system maintains a running "best" solution:
+The system maintains a running "best" solution.
+Note that if a later iteration achieves the same score, it updates the best (preferring the most recent refined hypothesis).

 ```mermaid
 flowchart LR